 - Pros: Fast and responsive, impressive price given the stats

-- Cons: Tubeless-only option might not appeal to all
+- Cons: Compatibility only with tubeless tyres might not appeal to all

 Pacenti builds these wheels by hand in the UK and it shows – not necessarily the UK bit, but definitely the handbuilt part.
 The wheels feel tight and stiff, but the spoke tension allows enough comfort through to take out any harshness.

 The tyres will obviously do the majority of this, but using the same tyres, pressures and so on between the amount of wheels I get through, you can feel the tiny little differences.

 Speaking of tyres, the Forza-C rims are hookless so they are only compatible with proper tubeless tyres, none of that tubeless ready stuff, so that might limit their appeal somewhat to prospective purchasers.
 You can fit an inner tube if you like, as long as you use a tubeless-specific tyre.

 If I'm honest, as much as tubeless is making inroads into all aspects of road riding, personally I haven't really felt the need to make the transition.
 The number of punctures I suffer on both road and gravel throughout the year considering my mileage is minimal (probably two or three), so I haven't bothered.
 I'm not fussed about running lower pressures for comfort either, which is probably the main reason I haven't swapped.

 That aside, I had some tubeless tyres kicking around, the Ere Research Genus in a 24mm width, tyres that admittedly I wasn't that impressed with when it came to their ride quality, but they did little to damp the feedback from the Pacentis.

 Fitting them was easy on the 21mm wide rim (internal) using the rim tape and valves that came with the wheels, and I managed to get them inflated with just a standard track pump after a bit of fettling and a few videos – it being the first time I'd used hookless rims.